benjann/dstat/README.md

 Main changes:

+    14feb2022 (version 1.3.3)
+    - additional statistics in dstat sum: -slope- or -b- (regression coefficient;
+      may also be used to compute mean difference or risk difference), -or- (odds ratio in 2x2 table), -rr- (risk ratio in 2x2 table)
+    - version of moremata library is now checked

     17jan2022 (version 1.3.2)
     - option hdtrim() added (trimmed Harrell-Davis quantiles)
     - grid size in _ds_mq_d_init() now 1024+1 because first point will be removed